wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

 <a name="plugs"></a>
 ## Plugs

 Smart plugs are an easy way to make dumb devices a bit smarter.
-For example: I use one to controll the charger of my wall tablet and a second one to control my (non smart) TV.
+For example: I use one to control the charger of my wall tablet and a second one to control my (non-smart) TV.

 <div class="hw-row">
   <div class="hw-image"><img src="/assets/images/ha/hardware/osram_plug.jpg"></div>